Tyler-Fanuele/ToDo/README.md

 ## Adding the ToDo tool to your Path
 ### Linux:
 1. Run ***"make && sudo ./setup"***  in console to add the program to the Path.
-2. See the Using Todo tool section for instructions on program comments.
+2. See the Using the Todo tool section for instructions on program comments.
 3. Run the program with command ***"todo"*** to make a todo list of your current path.

-## Using ToDo tool
+## Using the ToDo tool
 1. ToDo comments:
 	1. Comment "//TODO! 'user message'" for a low priority todo.
 	2. Comment "//TODO!! 'user message'" for a mid priority todo.